 The amount of CBD and hemp seed oil dosage available in CBD capsules, soft gels, oils, creams, salves, edibles, and other CBD products can vary from product to product.
 For example, the grams of CBD extract or milligrams (mg) of CBD in a CBD ointment may differ from the mg of CBD in CBD-blended beverages, or bottle of CBD capsules.
 Whether it's 10mg or 1500mg, the milligrams refer to the strength of the cannabidiol in the product.
 For example, 10mg, 15mg, 25mg, 50mg, 100 mg, 500mg, and 750mg of CBD all have different strengths.
 A higher dosage like 600mg of CBD indicates greater substantial power than a lower dosage like 25mg of CBD.
 The right dose of CBD that allows you to harness the maximum benefits of this ingredient—whether it's 25mg of CBD, less, or more—depends on your body weight and the product's potency and quality.

 Not all CBD products are created equally.
 Poor quality hemp, crude extractions methods, non-organic ingredients, and poor product formulation all play a role in determining the quality and efficiency of CBD products.
-Unfortunately, you cannot trust all CBD products and brands to offer the highest quality products, so it is important to do your research.
+Unfortunately, you cannot trust all CBD products and brands to offer the highest quality products, so it is important to do your research and have an understanding of CBD product formulation and its consumption.
 Look for companies who offer transparency: independent lab tests, list all of the ingredients in their products, offer education and information, and most importantly–will answer your questions.
 CBD and other hemp extract products are intended for therapeutic use, so it is vital you only use the best.